-- Supporting the retrofit of public and private buildings - Swapping gas boilers for low-carbon heat sources (like heat pumps or district heating networks) - Tightening controls on the emission produced by building and operating new buildings - Encouraging active travel and transitioning to electric vehicles - Supporting businesses and communities in reducing greenhouse gas emissions in the products and services they use
+- Supporting the retrofit of public and private buildings. - Swapping gas boilers for low-carbon heat sources (like heat pumps or district heating networks). - Tightening controls on the emissions produced by building and operating new buildings. - Encouraging active travel and transitioning to electric vehicles. - Supporting businesses, institutions and communities in reducing greenhouse gas emissions in the products and services they use.

 These actions must be taken rapidly to reduce emissions to safe levels.
-For example, Figure 3 shows the emissions savings that could be achieved if the 2030 goals of this plan are delivered, and then continue to remove fossil fuels beyond that date.
+For example, Figure 4 shows the territorial emissions savings that could be achieved if the 2030 goals of this plan are delivered, and then continue to remove fossil fuels beyond that date.
 In this case, there would be a 94% reduction in Hackney's territorial greenhouse gas emissions in 2040, compared to 2010, and a 77% reduction by 2030.

-This ambitious pace of change is closely aligned with the pace of decarbonisation that Hackney needs to achieve to contribute to limiting global warming by 1.5°C, based on current greenhouse gas emissions and Tyndall Centre modelling.
+This ambitious pace of change is closely aligned with the pace of decarbonisation that Hackney needs to achieve to contribute to limiting global warming by 1.5°C, based on current greenhouse gas emissions and Tyndall Centre modelling.6

-Figure 3: achieving Hackney's 2030 goals would rapidly reduce greenhouse gas emissions, contributing to global efforts to limit warming to 1.5oC.
-Source: Buro Happold modelling, with 1.5oC Pathway based on rate of decarbonisation specified by Tyndall Centre carbon budget models (grandfathering model).
+Figure 4: Achieving Hackney's 2030 goals would rapidly reduce territorial greenhouse gas emissions, contributing to global efforts to limit warming to 1.5°C.

+Source: Buro Happold modelling, with 1.5°C Pathway based on rate of decarbonisation specified by Tyndall Centre carbon budget models (grandfathering model).